AgrisMag/monsters-rolodex/README.md

 # Monsters rolodex

+This application is built within Zero To Mastery course (The Complete Web Developer in 2021: Zero to Mastery) https://academy.zerotomastery.io/p/complete-web-developer-zero-to-mastery
 This app is a searchbox.
 Filters JSON file and returns results.<br> Link to this App --> https://agrismag.github.io/monsters-rolodex/

 # Getting Started with Create React App